DimensionDataResearch/glider-gun-v2/docs/development/design-notes.md

 ## Storage strategies

 The Glider Gun cluster has multiple nodes, and the `/state` and `/log` volumes must be available on the node where the job is running.
+The contents of these volumes must be persisted between runs of the deployment (and therefore persisted somehow).
 There are 2 options to achieve this:

 * Shared storage
   A sub-folder of the shared storage volume is mounted into the pod's conta.